FSBO vs. Realtor: 25 Key Statistics to Know in 2024

 Clever's research indicates that for sellers in a rush to close a deal — specifically those wanting to sell their home within a week — opting out of a realtor's services seems to offer a slight edge.
 About 20% of these urgent sales are successfully completed within a week without a realtor, compared to 16% of homes sold with the assistance of a real estate agent.

-However, the apparent financial benefits of avoiding commission fees are often offset by lower sale prices and additional costs incurred during the FSBO process.
+However, the apparent financial benefits of avoiding realtor commission is often offset by lower sale prices and additional costs incurred during the FSBO process.
 Various studies consistently show that homes sold without an agent fetch lower prices on average than those sold through a seller's agent.

 If you’re looking to save money, you may ultimately be better off going with a low commission agent rather than taking on the big task of selling your own home — and potentially for less.